PudgyDragon/Security_Analytics/Guides/Installation_Guide.md

 external hard drive.
 You can find the solera script file here at the bottom of the page:

 - https://knowledge.broadcom.com/external/article/168296
+- **NOTE** - They removed the script, but it can be found in my repositories

 Ensure that syslinux, dosftools, and rsync are installed by running the following commands:
 ```